YacilaIsabela/My_website/content/A-bit-of-Neuroscience/index.es.md

 S&oacute;lo en ingl&eacute;s

-Postdoctoral researcher in ultra-high field MRI.
+[*Postdoctoral researcher in ultra-high field MRI*](https://cibm.ch/wp-content/uploads/CIBM-MRI-EPFL-Postdoc-position-7T.pdf).
 As a full-time MR physicist, you will join a dedicated research team that will be developing new acquisition/reconstruction/processing methodologies for the 7T MRI.
 Topics of interest may include coil design and optimization, sequence development, ultrahigh-resolution imaging (e.g., laminar fMRI), brain and spinal-cord imaging, advanced applications in cognitive and clinical neurosciences.
 Please send your CV, two references and a motivation letter to Dimitri.VanDeVille@epfl.ch